-Thank you for purchasing the Switch-Pros PowerTrays system.
-Please follow the provided instructions to ensure that your PowerTray is installed correctly and your wires are routed correctly.
+Thank you for purchasing the Switch-Pros PowerTray and Dual MRBF accessory Bundle.
+Please follow the provided instructions to ensure that your PowerTray is installed correctly and the whole system is wired up correctly.

 Before you start check to make sure you have everything:PowerTray Components: